wheresrhys/wheresrhys.github.io/_posts/61BoringBirds/2020-09-09-willow-warbler.md

 description: Summer breathes its last
 primaryTag: Willow warbler
 tags:
+    - Meadow pipit
+    - Shoveler
+    - Kingfisher
+    - Jackdaw
+    - Common sandpiper
+    - Common tern
+    - Spotted flycatcher
+    - Blackcap
+    - Chiffchaff
+    - Whitethroat
+    - Lesser whitethroat
+    - Goldcrest
-    -
+    - Willow warbler
-date: 2020-08-31
+date: 2020-09-09
 ---
 ![willow warbler](/assets/img/willow-warbler.jpg)

 "It's over".

-So said a local birdwatcher of few words, whose name I still don't know, when teh subject of meadow pipits came up.
+So said a local birdwatcher of few words, whose name I still don't know, when the subject of meadow pipits came up.
 For the last few days they've been passing over in considerable numbers.

 "Considerable," is all relative, and by this I mean dribs and drabs, the odd one or two flying weakly overhead, and _sip-sip_-ing as they go.
 I counted eleven yesterday which, by Walthamstow standards, is notable.